small0live/minerva-wp/README.md

 | collectivism_14  | I emphasized the goals of those groups more than my individual goals.  | goal priority  |
 | collectivism_15  | Group goals were more important to me than my personal goals.  | goal priority  |

 Collectivism was measured at two points in the study.
 The data labels include information about measurement time.
-For example, for the item "I preferred to work in those groups rather than working alone.", the data are labeled collectivism_t1_1 and collectivism_t2_1 to represent time 1 and time 2 measurements.
+For example, for the item "I preferred to work in those groups rather than working alone.", the data are labeled collectivism_t1_1 and collectivism_t2_1 to represent time 1 and time 2 measurements, respectively.

 ### Sociable and Aggressive Dominance